 Day 6: Saturday 23 September, Berlin

-- Guided tour of the Schloßplatz including Humboldt Box and Potsdamer Platz by a local architect
+- Guided tour with a local architect: the Schloßplatz, including Humboldt Box and Potsdamer Platz

 - Topography of Terror Installation

 This morning we will start our day with a visit to the Humboldt Box, a futuristic museum structure on the Schloßplatz in the centre of the city.
 It was built as a temporary exhibition space and viewing platform for the Berlin Palace – Humboldt Forum construction project and intended to inform the public about the future use of the site.
 Schloßplatz was originally the site of the 18th-century Berlin City Palace (Berliner Stadtschloß), which was extensively damaged during bombing raids in 1945 and demolished in 1950.
 Following the division of the city into east and west, the Socialist government decided to build the “Palace of the Republic” and construction began in 1973.
 In addition to serving as the seat of the GDR parliament, the greater portion of the building, however, consisted of various rooms and halls dedicated to cultural events.
 After the fall of the Berlin Wall in 1989, the palace was closed and steps were undertaken to dispose of the asbestos in the main body of the building, which was finally razed in 2008.
 Our architect guide will today explain the controversial rebuilding projects, which combine the reconstruction of the baroque façade with a modern core housing an ethnological museum and other cultural spaces.